perturbing/vasil-tests/extra-example.md

 ## Creating a transaction output at a key witnessed address to reference
-First we create a transaction output at a normal key witnessed address to which we also attach the above script for later referencing in transactions.
-To create such an output we use
+First, we create a transaction output at a normal key witnessed address, to which we also attach the above script for later referencing in transactions.
+To create such an output, we use,
 ```
 $ cardano-cli transaction build --babbage-era --testnet-magic 9 \
 --tx-in 832015d4218db60e6bd9e38bbb73dc10f92f9c8d83b191e208bddb444aa103e2#0 \